Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 If you don’t want to take the prophylaxis, be sure to cover your body at dusk and spray a ton of repellent.
 Look for guesthouses with mosquito nets.

-We recommend buying some Cortem for an emergency, but it’s most advisable heading to one of the many local clinics if you feel sick… go as soon as you accuse the first symptoms – they’ll test you for free and treat you for cheap, no one knows malaria better than those doctors.
+We recommend buying some Cortem for an emergency, but it’s most advisable to head to one of the many local clinics if you feel sick… go as soon as you exhibit the first symptoms – they’ll test you for free and treat you for cheap, no one knows malaria better than those doctors.

-If you are traveling remote areas, consider buying a self-diagnose malaria kit to test yourself, those are said to be reliable.
+If you are traveling to remote areas, consider buying a self-diagnose malaria kit to test yourself, those are said to be reliable.
 If it’s positive, get as fast as possible to a health center or take your Cortem.

-TseTse flies are also a danger in the Zambezi Valley of Zimbabwe, there’s not much you can do about that but avoid Tsetse infested areas.
+TseTse flies are also a danger in the Zambezi Valley of Zimbabwe, there’s not much you can do about that but avoid Tsetse-infested areas.
 Check this article for tips about tsetse flies prevention.

-Currency and Economic situation in Zimbabwe
+Currency and Economic Situation in Zimbabwe

 We already spoke about the economics in Zim in the history chapter at the beginning of this article.
 The situation changes very quickly so the best thing to do is to contact your embassy and ask what to do.
-Another option is to join Zimbabwean Facebook groups, or the WhatsApp group about cycling East Africa (send us a message and we’ll send an invitation).
+Another option is to join Zimbabwean Facebook groups, or the WhatsApp group about cycling in East Africa (send us a message and we’ll send an invitation).

 Right now (Autumn 2019), it’s highly recommended to bring US dollars with you, although not officially accepted you’ll easily find someone willing to take them.
 Dollar banknotes printed before 2009 are very rarely accepted.